-My Speciality is honoring motherhood with Henna Tattoos.
+My Speciality is honoring motherhood with Henna Tattoos, but I adorn women and their daughters for all kinds of reasons - birthday parties, rites of passage, even weddings.
 I love to adorn pregnant and breastfeeding women with henna then make beautiful photos for them.
 I live in Lafayette, CO and travel the front range from Colorado Springs, Denver and as far North as Fort Collins to find my living works or art.
 I am also the creative director of Artfull Mother magazine - a local magazine devoted to the interests of mothers and the art that empowers them!

 I love my work!
 Creating art for pregnancy is just so much fun.
 This mama requested including hearts, so the henna design unfolded with several sweet little hearts and of course a big one on the belly.
 This was part of a 2 hour appointment in my home studio in Lafayette.... ah.... how I love to work from home doing what I love.
 I am so grateful.

 I have been working with an amazing yoga teacher at the mama'hood in Denver -Sara Guenther.
 Together we create date nights for either mothers & daughters, or mothers & sons.
 These date nights include an hour of mother daughter/son yoga, light refreshments followed by a little henna adornment !